Utkarsh4430/Screen-Recorder/readme.md

 Note: Path to recording argument is optional.
 The default path is the same folder in which your script is saved.

-###Terminating the script
+### Using the script

+> Play/Pause
+	Go to the window that was launched and press the key "p" on your keyboard to play/pause the recording.

+> End
-Go to the window that was launched and press the space bar to end the recording.
+	Go to the window that was launched and press the space bar on your keyboard to end the recording.